Mandrake: Ancient Greco-Roman pharmacopoeia

-Dioscorides as a practicing physician writes that some in his profession may administer a ladle or 1 cyathus (45 ml) of mandrake reduction, made from the root boiled in wine until it shrivels to a third, before performing surgery.
+Dioscorides, as a practicing physician, writes that some in his profession may administer a ladle or 1 cyathus (45 ml) of mandrake reduction, made from the root boiled in wine until it shrivels to a third, before performing surgery.
 (Note: Disoscrides 1.571 gives "Some persons boil down the roots in wine to a third, strain it.. using one cyathus.. to [insominiacs or] persons about to be cut or cauterized".
 Though cast in third person, possibly "Dioscorides administered", himself, according to Finger.)
-Pliny the Elder also repeats that a 1 cyathus dose of mandragora potion is drunk (Note: The Latin text gives "bibitur" rendered "It is drunk.. before incisions and punctures" by Randolph, though the Bostock&Riley translation phrases it as "It is given".) by the patient before incisions or punctures are made on his body.
+Pliny the Elder also repeats that a 1-cyathus dose of mandragora potion is drunk (Note: The Latin text gives "bibitur" rendered "It is drunk.. before incisions and punctures" by Randolph, though the Bostock&Riley translation phrases it as "It is given".) by the patient before incisions or punctures are made on his body.
 A simple juice (ὀπός) can be produced by mashing the root or scoring and leeching out, or a reduction type (χύλισμα, χυλός) made by boiling, for which Dioscorides provides distinguishing terms, though Pliny lumps these into "juice" (sucus).
 Just the stripped bark may be infused for a longer period, or the fruits can be sun-dried into a condensed juice, and so forth.
 The plant is supposedly strong-smelling.
 And its use for eye remedy is also noted.
 (Note: Plinius Liber XXV.
 XCIII.)

-Both authors acknowledge that there were male and female mandragora.
+Both authors acknowledge that there were male and female mandragoras.
 Pliny states there was the white male type and the dark female type of mandragora.
-However, he also has a different book-chapter on what he presumes to be a different plant called the white eryngium, also called centocapitum, which also are of two types, those resembling the male and female genitalia, which translators note might also be actually referring to the mandragora (of Genesis 30:14).
+However, he also has a different book-chapter on what he presumes to be a different plant called the white eryngium, also called centocapitum, which also are of two types: those resembling the male and female genitalia, which translators note might also be actually referring to the mandragora (of Genesis 30:14).
 If a man came into possession of a phallic mandrake (eryngium), this had the power to attract women.
-Pliny contends that Phaon of Lesbos Island, by obtaining this phallic root was able to cause the poet Sappho to fall in love with him.
+Pliny contends that Phaon of Lesbos Island, by obtaining this phallic root, was able to cause the poet Sappho to fall in love with him.
 (Note: Plinius Liber XXV.
 XCIII.)

 A parallel has been noted between the lore of the mandrake harvested from a hangman, and the unguent which Medea gave to Iason, which was made from a plant fed with the body fluid from chain-bound Prometheus.

 The ancient Greeks also burned mandrake as incense.

 Biblical

 Two references to duḏāʾim (דּוּדָאִים "love plants"; singular: duḏā דודא) occur in the Jewish scriptures.
 The Septuagint translates דודאים as μανδραγόρας, and the Vulgate follows the Septuagint.
 Several later translations into different languages follow Septuagint (and Vulgate) and use mandrake as the plant as the proper meaning in both the Genesis 30:14–16 and Song of Songs 7: 12-13.
 Others follow the example of the Luther Bible and provide a more literal translation.
-(Note: Sir Thomas Browne, in Pseudodoxia Epidemica, however, suggests the dudaʾim of Genesis 30:14 refers only to the opium poppy (as a metaphor describing a woman's breasts.).)
+(Note: Sir Thomas Browne, in Pseudodoxia Epidemica, however, suggests the dudaʾim of Genesis 30:14 refers only to the opium poppy (as a metaphor describing a woman's breasts).)